graphql/graphql-spec/rfcs/InputUnion.md

   * 🚫 Parsers will not recognize the `inputunion` keyword
 * [N. Existing code generated tooling is backwards compatible with Introspection additions][criteria-n]
   * ❔ Not evaluated
+* [O. Unconstrained combination of input types to unions][criteria-o]
+  * ✅ Adding or removing an input type to a union has no extraneous effects on schema design

 ## 💡 2.
 Explicit configurable Discriminator field